Photos Galleries of the Charles F. Mercer

 Photo © James W. Moore.
 Used by permission.

-It's hard to believe that it was more than ten years ago when the boat arrived at Great Falls and was dedicated on September 9, 2006.
+It's hard to believe that it was more than ten years ago when the replica packet boat, the Charles F. Mercer, arrived at Great Falls and was dedicated on September 9, 2006.
 We will continue to accept donations for the Boat Maintenance Fund to help maintain the boat.
 Current needs include a new canopy for the boat.
 In addition, the plan for a new canal boat in Georgetown means that additional mules are required.
 The Friends are raising funds for purchasing one.
-You can contribute to this project, the other projects of the Friends or become a member on our Membership page.
+You Can Help by becoming a member of the Friends or by making a donation.